NielsRenard/gilded-rose-java/README.md

 `java -jar ./target/gilded-rose-kata-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 You should see something like this:

-    Welcome to the Gilded Rose inventory management system
+    Welcome to the Gilded Rose inventory management system Press Enter key to move to the next day.
+    Or q to quit.

     -------- day 0 --------
     name, sellIn, quality
     +5 Dexterity Vest, 10, 20